-2.6 THE BENEFITS OF INSTALLING A DROLET BLOWER
+2.6 THE ADVANTAGE OF INSTALLING A BLOWER (FAN)

-A blower can be installed at the back of your DROLET stove.
+A blower can be installed at the back of your E.P.A Drolet stove.
 This option is necessary if you wish to redistribute into a room the heat trapped at the back of your stove.
-By forcing hot air toward the front, the blower enables you to extend the radiation power of your stove.

-You can purchase this option through your DROLET dealer.
-Make sure to specify this part number: #AC05520.
-You can also install a thermodisc to enable the blower to start or stop automatically when the stove is hot or too cold.
-The thermodisc part number is AC05530.
-Installation instructions are supplied with the blower and the thermodisc.
+By forcing hot air toward the front, the blower enables you to extend the radiation and convection power of your stove.
+You can purchase this option through your E.P.A Drolet dealer.
+Make sure to specify the correct part number : AC03095.
+Installation instructions are supplied with the blower.